 For some people with bipolar disorder, hospitalization can become a regular part of their lives.
 However, following a consistent outpatient treatment plan can help people reduce the number of times they are admitted for inpatient treatment.

-Treatment for Bipolar Disorder with Co-Occurring Disorders
+Treating Bipolar Disorder and Co-Occurring Disorders

 People with bipolar disorder frequently have co-occurring disorders.
 Research suggests that they may be especially prone to obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and substance use disorders.
 The reason PTSD and bipolar disorder commonly occur together is that people with each disorder often have histories of childhood trauma.

 Other research shows that comorbid adult attention-deficit hyperactivity disorder (ADHD) is also common, with up to 21 percent of people with bipolar disorder having comorbid ADHD and almost half of the people with adult ADHD having comorbid bipolar disorder.
-Comorbid adult ADHD and bipolar disorder may cause symptoms that resemble traditional bipolar manic depression symptoms like highly unstable mood episodes, as well as higher rates of comorbid disorders.

 Regardless of the type of co-occurring disorder a person with bipolar disorder experiences, the approach to treatment is similar.
 People with co-occurring conditions require separate services that target different aspects of each condition.
 The best outcomes occur in integrated treatment programs in which mental health professionals closely coordinate services and communicate regularly with one another.
 This prevents advancements in treating one condition from causing regression in another.